Main navigation

 man using computer in an office

 New AI tools are released daily and AI components are being added to existing tools on an ongoing basis.
 University technology teams evaluate these tools to ensure they are accessible, secure and effective.
+Students should use GenAI tools only with the explicit permission of each instructor, in the ways allowed by that instructor.

-The tools listed here are approved for faculty and staff, but not for medical center employees due to different security requirements.
+The tools listed here are approved for university faculty and staff, but not for medical center employees due to different security requirements.
 Please consult medical center IT before using AI tools for any business purposes.

 Microsoft Copilot